thoughtfully handcrafted for the modern adventurer

 Why not let the joy of conquering a fourteener last just a little bit longer, when you are home, sipping whiskey from a cup carved with mountains?

 Heather Kegel graduated in June 2015 with a BFA in studio art from the University of Denver.
 After graduation, Heather slowly began assembling her own studio, purchasing a wheel and installing a kiln in her parent’s sun-porch.
 As a regular studio practice emerged, she dedicated more and more time to her craft, continuously scaling back time at side jobs.
 In October 2017, Heather decided to work full time as a practicing artist.
 In January 2018, she moved into a new studio space in Boulder, Colorado.
-In addition to working as potter full time, she teaches two clay classes at the Bicentennial Art Center in Aurora, Colorado.
+In addition to working as potter full time, she helps out two other local ceramic artists.
 Heather is a member of the Boulder Potter’s Guild, and participates in all Guild shows and sales.

 Heather has shown in a number of local and national galleries, including Plinth Gallery, Redline, Muse Gallery, Pottery Northwest, the Firehouse Art Center, Flower City Arts Center, Pirate: Contemporary Art, and Charlie Cummings Gallery.